Goal setting is a powerful process that allows you to formulate a plan for achieving everything you want out of your life.

 Setting a definitive time frame for the completion of your goals makes them seem more real to you, and helps keep you on track.
 Knowing there is a deadline creates an increased sense of urgency to take action, that might not be there otherwise.

-Instead of saying “someday” set a definitive time frame, such as, “I am going to complete the first draft by August 1, 2016.”
+Instead of saying “someday” set a definitive time frame, such as, “I am going to complete the first draft by August 1, 2017 by writing 10 pages a day, five days a week.”

 - Write it down.